Byzantine-Resilient Population Protocols: Related Work

-A related problem of Byzantine Agreement, in which honest nodes need to make a decision on one of the input values (but not necessarily a majority), was introduced by Pease, Shostak and Lamport~\cite{DBLP:journals/jacm/PeaseSL80}.
+The Byzantine Agreement problem, in which honest nodes need to make a decision on one of the input values (but not necessarily a majority), was introduced by Pease, Shostak and Lamport~\cite{DBLP:journals/jacm/PeaseSL80}.
 They showed~\cite{DBLP:journals/toplas/LamportSP82,DBLP:journals/jacm/PeaseSL80} that even in a synchronous message-passing system with Byzantine failures the number of failures needs to be less than $n/3$ for a deterministic solution to exist.
 The $\Omega(fn)$ lower bound on the message complexity of deterministic solutions was proved by Dolev and Reischuk~\cite{DBLP:journals/jacm/DolevR85} and Hadzilacos and Halpern~\cite{DBLP:journals/mst/HadzilacosH93}, which corresponds to the number of interactions in the population model.
+Similar impact is caused by asynchrony itself, even if there are no Byzantine failures -- linear time or quadratic communication is necessary even for a simpler gossip problem, as shown by Georgiou et al.~\cite{GeorgiouGGK13}.
 This quadratic performance occurs because in deterministic message-passing solutions the communication is also deterministic, thus more controlled by the adversary (comparing to the population model, in which communication is scheduled by an independent random scheduler).
+The best qubic upper bound was given by Kowalski and Moustefoui~\cite{KowalskiM13}.

-Another difference between classic systems and population model, well visible in the context of computing majority -- the protocols in the former model often require huge memory and number of communication bits, c.f., a popular deterministic protocol in~\cite{DBLP:conf/podc/Bar-NoyDDS87} or a randomized one in~\cite{DBLP:conf/podc/KingS10} The impact of randomization was also considered in classic models, although most of the solutions assumed additional restrictions, such as achieving only an almost-everywhere agreement~\cite{DBLP:conf/focs/KingSSV06} or restrictions on adversarial power such as oblivious adversary c.f.,~\cite{DBLP:conf/podc/Aspnes12,DBLP:conf/stoc/CanettiR93}.
+Another difference between classic message-passing systems and population model, well visible in the context of computing majority -- the protocols in the former model often require huge memory and number of communication bits, c.f., a popular deterministic protocol in~\cite{DBLP:conf/podc/Bar-NoyDDS87} or a randomized one in~\cite{DBLP:conf/podc/KingS10} The impact of randomization was also considered in classic models, although most of the solutions assumed additional restrictions, such as achieving only an almost-everywhere agreement~\cite{DBLP:conf/focs/KingSSV06} or restrictions on adversarial power such as oblivious adversary c.f.,~\cite{DBLP:conf/podc/Aspnes12,DBLP:conf/stoc/CanettiR93}.